jakarea/wp-quote-sign/README.txt

 == Upgrade Notice ==

+= 1.1 =
+There is a new version of Qoutation Sign plugin available.

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

 = 0.5 =
 This version fixes a security related bug.
 Upgrade immediately.